BRP Inc.: Development of the small snowmobile

 For the 2017 snow year, Ski-Doo will release its most powerful engine.
 The Rotax 850 cc "Etec" engine.
 The engine produces 10 more horsepower (170 hp) than its predecessor, it is also more efficient 40 percent less oil burn than the previous Etec. and 30 percent quicker throttle response; this engine paired with the new SP chassis which moves the rider even further forward and provides a big weight reduction over the XP chassis.
-This makes the 2017 the most capable snowmobile ever, reaching speed of upwards of 90 mph in the Renegade models and climbing nearly straight up mountains at impressive speed in the Summit models.
+This makes the 2017 the most capable snowmobile ever, reaching speed of upwards of 120 mph in the MXZ models.

 Motorcycles and ATVs

 During the 1970s, Bombardier built the Can-Am brand of off-road competition motorcycles designed for motocross and enduro with Rotax engines displacing 125, 175, 248, 366, 500 and 800 cc.
 The bikes competed successfully in professional racing with Gary Jones winning the 1974 US 250cc AMA motocross national championship.
 In 1983, Bombardier licensed the brand and outsourced development and production of the Can-Am motorcycles to Armstrong-CCM Motorcycles of Lancashire, England.
 1987 was the last model year for Can-Am.